stevekinney/introduction-to-ios/chapter-2/02-optionals.md

 If only programming was that easy.
 Things happen in programs.
 Let's say `shoppingList` was mutable and there was some user interaction that adds stuff to `shoppingList`.
 This isn't out totally out of the realm of possibility and  the compiler can't check for all the possible scenarios.

 If we try to access a key in a dictionary that isn't there, it returns `nil`.
 Hmm.
 That's weird.
-This whole time I've been telling you that Swift is obsessive about types and now I'm telling you there is a very realy likelihood that you may not have a value to hand it.
+This whole time I've been telling you that Swift is obsessive about types and now I'm telling you there is a very real likelihood that you may not have a value to hand it.

 There are two possibilities here: Either I've been lying to you about Swift's type obsession or Swift has some way to deal with this ambiguity.
 I'm pleased to say that I'm not a liar and Swift has this under control.